Oriented strand board

-Oriented strand board (OSB) is a type of engineered wood similar to particle board, formed by adding adhesives and then compressing layers of wood strands (flakes) in specific orientations.
+Oriented strand board (OSB) is a type of engineered wood, formed by adding adhesives and then compressing layers of wood strands (flakes) in specific orientations.
 It was invented by Armin Elmendorf in California in 1963.
 OSB may have a rough and variegated surface with the individual strips of around 2.5 × 15 cm, lying unevenly across each other, and is produced in a variety of types and thicknesses.

+Oriented strand board is sometimes confused with chipboard, a synonym for particle board, whose "chips" are of a size that a lay person would likely describe as "particles".

 Uses

-OSB is a material with favorable mechanical properties that make it particularly suitable for load-bearing applications in construction.
-It is now more popular than plywood, commanding 66% of the North American structural panel market.
+OSB's mechanical properties make it suitable for load-bearing applications in construction.
+In North America, it is more popular than plywood, commanding 66% of the structural panel market in 2016.
 The most common uses are as sheathing in walls, flooring, and roof decking.
-For exterior wall applications, panels are available with a radiant-barrier layer laminated to one side; this eases installation and increases energy performance of the building envelope.
+For exterior walls, panels are available with a radiant-barrier layer laminated to one side; this eases installation and increases energy performance of the building envelope.
 OSB is also used in furniture production.

 Manufacturing

 Oriented strand board is manufactured in wide mats from cross-oriented layers of thin, rectangular wooden strips compressed and bonded together with wax and synthetic resin adhesives.

-The adhesive resins types used include: urea-formaldehyde (OSB type 1, nonstructural, nonwaterproof); isocyanate-based glue (or PMDI poly-methylene diphenyl diisocyanate based) in inner regions with melamine-urea-formaldehyde or phenol formaldehyde resin glues at surface (OSB type 2, structural, water resistant on face); phenol formaldehyde resin throughout (OSB types 3 and 4, structural, for use in damp and outside environments).
+The adhesive resins types used include: urea-formaldehyde (OSB type 1, nonstructural, nonwaterproof); isocyanate-based glue (or PMDI poly-methylene diphenyl diisocyanate–based) in inner regions with melamine-urea-formaldehyde or phenol formaldehyde resin glues at surface (OSB type 2, structural, water resistant on face); phenol formaldehyde resin throughout (OSB types 3 and 4, structural, for use in damp and outside environments).

 The layers are created by shredding the wood into strips, which are sifted and then oriented on a belt or wire-mesh caul (a heated, ventilated support) and coated with the resin.
-The layers thus built up are transferred to a forming line and cross-orientated so that strips on the external layers are aligned to the panel's strength axis, while the internal layers are perpendicular.
-The number of layers placed is determined partly by the thickness of the panel, but is limited by the equipment installed at the manufacturing site.
-Individual layers can also vary in thickness to give different finished panel thicknesses (typically, a 15 cm layer will produce a 15 mm panel thickness).
-The mat is placed in a thermal press to compress the flakes and bond them by heat activation and curing of the resin that has been coated on the flakes.
+The layers thus built up are transferred to a forming line and cross-oriented so that strips on the external layers are aligned to the panel's strength axis, while the internal layers are perpendicular.
+The number of layers placed is determined partly by the thickness of the panel, and is limited by the equipment used.
+Individual layers can also vary in thickness to give different finished panel thicknesses; typically, a 15 cm layer will produce a 15 mm panel thickness.
+The mat is placed in a thermal press to compress the flakes and bond them by heat activation and curing of the resin.
 Individual panels are then cut from the mats into finished sizes.
 Most of the world's OSB is made in the United States and Canada in large production facilities.